dd32/td-gh-ex/readme.txt

 == Upgrade Notice ==

+= 116 =
+* Ajustment to the menu and minor bugs taken care of

 = 115 =
 * Minor tweaks in the code to fix obscure bugs and one none translatable text